-1. The Office 365 Tenant has been created and a valid domain/namespace has been configured.
+1. The Microsoft 365 Tenant has been created and a valid domain/namespace has been configured.

-The Office 365 tenant should have been created and set up with the correct domain name, which should match the on premises system.
+The Microsoft 365 tenant should have been created and set up with the correct domain name, matching the on-premises system.
 Tenant configurations can vary greatly depending on the type of implementation you are performing, but the base configuration should be in line with the on-premises Exchange environment that you are migrating from.

-2. Azure AD Connect is installed and syncing identities to the Office 365 tenant.
+2. Azure AD Connect is installed and syncing identities to the Microsoft 365 tenant.

-Having valid identities inside the Office 365 tenant is a vital step in the process as it provides the linkage between the on premises and the cloud-based implementation.
+Having valid identities inside the Microsoft 365 tenant is a vital step in the process as it provides the linkage between the on-premises and the cloud-based implementation.
 For details on how the Azure AD Connect is set up and configured, check the Microsoft documentation.